boydcpeters/gridlib/docs/basics.rst

-.. _basics:

 ***************
 Getting started
 ***************

-In this chapter, we hope to provide you with all the information you need to get started loading in the data, performing fitting procedures and plotting the results.
-We advise you to go over all the pages from top to bottom.
+Welcome to the getting started guide to GRIDLib!

+GRIDLib is an open source Python library that is built to be able to perform Genuine Rate IDentification (GRID) analysis in Python.
+It provides routines for loading in data, performing the actual fitting procudere, plotting the data and much more.
+Here, you can find all the information to get started with GRIDLib.
+Before reading the guide, make sure you have installed GRIDLib, as described in the :ref:`installation guide <installation>`.

 .. toctree::
     :maxdepth: 2